-By the end of the day your child will be tired and looking forward to getting home as soon as possible or perhaps to a friend's place to play.
-If parents are on time to pick them up, children feel more secure.
+By the end of the day your child will be tired and looking forward to getting home as soon as possible or perhaps to a friend’s place to play.
+If you’re on time to pick your child up, he’ll feel more secure.
 And if you’re early for pick-up, it gives you a chance to meet other parents, and makes organising playdates easier.

-It's worth checking that your child has everything she needs before you leave for school in the morning, and before you come home at night.
-This can save on upsets at home and at school when your daughter can't find her special pencil box or favourite book.
+It’s worth checking that your child has everything she needs before you leave for school in the morning, and before you come home at night.
+This can save on upsets at home and at school when your child can’t find her special pencil box or favourite book.

 Organising your children’s clothing the night before school can save a last-minute rush in the morning.
-You may also need to pack alternatives in his bag in case the weather changes – for example, a jumper or jacket.
+You might also need to pack alternatives in his bag in case the weather changes – for example, a jumper or jacket.

 Name labels mean your children won’t lose everything they own – only some things!

 Spare underwear is also a good idea.

-A healthy lunch and snack will help your child stay alert and meet her energy needs during the day.
+A healthy lunch and snack will help your child stay alert and meet his energy needs during the day.
 Many schools have healthy eating policies, so it’s a good idea to check your school’s policy.

 Water is the healthiest drink for children.
 A bottle of water is better for your child than fruit juice or cordial.
-See our article for tips on healthy lunch snacks and drinks.

-If your child requires medication at school, you will need to authorise her teacher to administer it under strict guidelines.
+If your child needs medication at school, you’ll need to authorise her teacher to administer it under strict guidelines.

-If your child encounters any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person, to prevent the issue getting worse.
+If your child encounters any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person, to stop the issue getting worse.
 Try to arrange a meeting for a time you won’t be interrupted by other children or parents.